tiagodsilva/ScilabEngine/demo/demo.md

     ##    16.116844

-However, one possibly needs to reuse functions and variables between chunks; writing them in one line in `scilab_var` is maybe inconvenient.
+However, one possibly needs to reuse functions and variables between chunks; writing them in one line in `scilab_var` could be really inconvenient.
 For this, the option `scilab_file` is available; one can load a file with whatever they want.
 The next chunk, for instance, compute the Fibonacci numbers with the Fibonacci function, written in [Fibonacci.sci](https://github.com/tiagodsilva/ScilabEngine/blob/main/demo/Fibonacci.sci) file.